flant/shell-operator/fep/000-manipulating-kubernetes-objects.md

 * `MergePatch`

 These might be used for hooks that are called often and which manipulate objects with constantly incrementing resourceVersions.
-They provide weaker consistency than `JQPatch` and `FilterPatch`.
+They provide weaker consistency than `FilterPatch`.
 Their use should be discouraged in the documentation.

 ##### Not implementing